 French Broad’s bean-to-bar menu consists of hand-made artisanal chocolates (individual pieces or curated collections), beautiful cakes and pastries, cookies, wine, and hot sipping chocolate.
 I even found Affogato on the menu—espresso poured over ice cream, for the perfect caffeinated and cool sweet treat.
 Guests can tour the French Broad chocolate factory, too.
 This place is the Holy Grail for chocophiles.

-Way More Cool Photos of Awesome Things to Do in Asheville
+More Cool Photos of Asheville

 Pin This Post For Later!